silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

     '<my-module-dir>/javascript/src/main.js',
     '<my-module-dir>/javascript/src/functions.js'
 ]]);
-Requirements::javascript('<my-module-dir>/javascript/jquery.js'); // Will will skip this file
+Requirements::javascript('<my-module-dir>/javascript/jquery.js'); // Will skip this file
 ```

 You can also use the second argument to add the 'async' and/or 'defer attributes to the script tag generated: